le-emily/Udacity_Movie/README.md

 # xdplethi's Movie Trailer
-To run this program and see a list of Pooglia's favorite movies:
+To run this program and see a list of xdplethi's favorite movies:

-Make sure Python is installed
+## Make sure Python is installed

 Open up your terminal and run: